Square Footage Calculator

 FAQ:

-Which shape should I choose for an irregular room?
+Which shape should I use for an irregular room?

-Split the room into simple supported shapes and calculate each section, then add the results.
-Use the L-shape option only when two non-overlapping rectangles describe the layout cleanly.
+Split the room into supported shapes and calculate each section separately, or use L-shape: two rectangles only when two non-overlapping rectangles describe the layout cleanly.

-No. Enter any obstruction, opening, island, or excluded area in Deducted area.
-The deduction is applied after quantity and before waste.
+No. Enter openings, islands, cabinets, fixed obstructions, or uncovered sections in Deducted area.
+The deduction is applied after quantity and before waste allowance.

 Why is purchased coverage higher than order area?

-Package coverage rounds the estimate up to whole packages.
-The extra coverage is shown as surplus so the rounding effect is visible.
+Package coverage rounds the purchase estimate up to whole boxes, rolls, packs, bundles, or pallets.
+The extra amount appears as Surplus area.

 Can I use 0% waste?

 Yes.
 Use 0% when you only need geometric square footage.
-Add a waste allowance when the result will guide a material order with cuts, breakage, layout loss, or repair stock.
+Add waste when the result will guide a material order with cuts, breakage, pattern matching, layout loss, or repair stock.

 Glossary: